tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Definition

-nan
+'Relates an IssuetMethod to an Issue.'

 ### Comment

 'Use to link IssueMethods to Issues.
-Describes the relationship between a problem concept in bdqffdq (needs, solutions, reports) and a ContextualizedIssue.'
+Describes the relationship between a IssueMethod (solutions) in bdqffdq and an Issue (needs).
+Paralell concepts are forAmedhment, forValidation, forMeasure.'

 ********************